AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/feedback.md

 https://java.net/projects/adoptopenjdk/pages/AdoptOpenJDK#Getting_Started

-and then doing any one of the following:
+and then doing one or more of the following:

 - giving feedback on Adopt OpenJDK projects and/or OpenJDK projects
 - giving feedback on the new features / JEPs being worked on